tomalaforge/angular-challenges/docs/src/content/docs/challenges/angular/46-simple-animations.md

 ## Information

+This is the first of two animation challenges, the goal of this series is to master animations in Angular.

 Well-designed animations can make your application more fun and straightforward to use, but they aren't just cosmetic.
 Animations can improve your application and user experience in a number of ways:

 - Without animations, web page transitions can seem abrupt and jarring.